MEDIA & MENTIONS

 Silurians Press Club article by Mel Laytner, What They Didn't Burn

-I wrote of the challenges of melding journalism with personal memoir for The Silurians, one of the oldest press clubs in New York City.
+I wrote of the challenges of melding journalism with personal memoir for The Silurians, one of the oldest press clubs in the United States.

 (click to download full article)